Teacher Pay Scales 2026 (UK 2025/26)

 |---|---|---|---|---|

-The Leadership Pay Spine covers Headteachers, Deputy Headteachers, and Assistant Headteachers.
-Unlike the MPS/UPS, leadership pay is not defined by fixed points in legislation anymore, but rather by a minimum and maximum range.
-However, most schools continue to use the traditional 43-point reference spine for clarity.
+The Leadership Pay Range covers Headteachers, Deputy Headteachers, and Assistant Headteachers.
+Unlike the MPS/UPS, leadership pay is defined by a minimum and maximum range rather than fixed statutory points, but most schools continue to use the traditional 43-point advisory spine for clarity.
+The figures below reflect the 4% award applied from September 2025.

 Assistant & Deputy Headteacher Ranges